Judicial corporal punishment: United Kingdom

-In the United Kingdom, JCP generally was abolished in 1948; however, it persisted in prisons as a punishment for prisoners committing serious assaults on prison staff (ordered by visiting justices) until it was abolished by section 65 of the Criminal Justice Act 1967.
+In the United Kingdom, judicial corporal punishment generally was abolished in 1948; however, it persisted in prisons as a punishment for prisoners committing serious assaults on prison staff (ordered by visiting justices) until it was abolished by section 65 of the Criminal Justice Act 1967.
 The last ever prison flogging happened in 1962.

 Jersey, Guernsey and Isle of Man

 The last birching sentence in Jersey was carried out in 1966.
 Birching was abandoned as a policy in 1969 but lingered on the statute books.
 Obsolete references to corporal punishment were removed from remaining statutes by the Criminal Justice (Miscellaneous Provisions) (No. 2) (Jersey) Law 2007.

 The last birching sentence in Guernsey was carried out in 1968.
 The Corporal Punishment (Guernsey) Law, 1957 was finally repealed by the Criminal Justice (Miscellaneous Provisions) (Bailiwick of Guernsey) Law, 2006.

 Judicial birching was abolished in the Isle of Man in 1993 following the 1978 judgment in Tyrer v.
 UK by the European Court of Human Rights.
 The last birching had taken place in January 1976; the last caning, of a 13-year-old boy convicted of robbing another child of 10p, was the last recorded juvenile case in May 1971.